 - DO NOT USE A MICROWAVE TO REHEAT.
 Using a microwave to heat your leftover salmon will only dry them out very fast.
 The microwave uses high heat to quickly heat the salmon which only dries it out.
 Not to mention, the smell is no Bueno.

 - REHEAT SALMON IN THE OVEN AT A LOW TEMPERATURE.
 When you reheat the salmon at a lower temperature, it won’t dry out.
 Reheat it at 280˚F for about 10-15 minutes (temperature of the salmon should be between 122˚ F to 130˚ F).
-And don’t forget to add moisture back to the fish by drizzling on a little water and a fat like avocado oil, olive oil or ghee.
+And don’t forget to add moisture back to the fish by drizzling on a little fat like avocado oil, olive oil or ghee.
 You can even use a small toaster oven if you have one (I know not everybody wants to turn their large oven on every day).

 - COVER THE FISH!
 I learned this from The Kitchn, and it’s a tip I’ve been using consistently.
 Loosely cover the salmon with foil paper before reheating in the oven.
 Tenting the fish with foil will help ensure the fish does not dry out.
 This is definitely a game changer.